Kinn's The Medical Assistant

 Key Features

-- Comprehensive coverage of all administrative and clinical procedures prepares you for a wide array of Medical Assisting jobs.

-- Nearly 185 step-by-step illustrated procedures with rationales break down how to perform critical skills for practice.
+- Professional behavior boxes provide guidelines on how to interact with patients, families, and coworkers.

+- Patient education and legal and ethical issues are described in relation to the Medical Assistant's job.

-- Applied approach to learning helps you use what you’ve learned in a real-world setting, including case scenarios, critical thinking exercises, procedures videos, and interactive online activities.
+- Applied approach to learning helps you use what you’ve learned in the clinical setting.

-- Thorough EHR coverage with access to hands-on activities incorporates use of SimChart® for the Medical Office, software designed to ensure that you are practice-ready (sold separately).

-- Robust companion website includes procedures videos, chapter quizzes, and sample certification exams, and interactive exercises.
+- Learning objectives and vocabulary with definitions highlight what’s important in each chapter.

 Table of Contents